Online Probabilistic Model Identification using Adaptive Recursive MCMC: Abstract

 \section{Abstract}

-The Bayesian paradigm provides a rigorous framework for estimating the whole probability distribution over unknown parameters, but due to high computational costs, its online application can be difficult.
-We propose the Adaptive Recursive Markov Chain Monte Carlo (ARMCMC) method, which calculates the complete probability density function of model parameters while alleviating the drawbacks of traditional online methods.
-These flaws include being limited to Gaussian noise, being solely applicable to linear in the parameters (LIP) systems, and having persisting excitation requirements (PE). \pa{ A variable jump distribution based on a temporal forgetting factor (TFF) is proposed in ARMCMC.
-The TFF can be utilized in many dynamical systems as an effective way to adaptively present the forgetting factor instead of a constant hyperparameter.
-The particular jump distribution has tailored towards hybrid/multi-modal systems that enables inferences among modes by providing a trade-off between exploitation and exploration.
-These trade-off are adjusted based on parameter evolution rate}.
-In comparison to traditional MCMC techniques, we show that ARMCMC requires fewer samples to obtain the same accuracy and reliability.
-We show our method on two challenging benchmarks: parameter estimation in a soft bending actuator and the Hunt-Crossley dynamic model.
-We also compare our method with recursive least squares and the particle filter, and show that our technique has significantly more accurate point estimates as well as a decrease in tracking error of the value of interest.
+Although the Bayesian paradigm offers a formal framework for estimating the entire probability distribution over uncertain parameters, its online implementation can be challenging due to high computational costs.
+We suggest the Adaptive Recursive Markov Chain Monte Carlo (ARMCMC) method, which eliminates the shortcomings of conventional online techniques while computing the entire probability density function of model parameters.
+The limitations to Gaussian noise, the application to only linear in the parameters (LIP) systems, and the persistent excitation (PE) needs are some of these drawbacks.
+In ARMCMC, a temporal forgetting factor (TFF)-based variable jump distribution is proposed.
+The forgetting factor can be presented adaptively using the TFF in many dynamical systems as an alternative to a constant hyperparameter.
+By offering a trade-off between exploitation and exploration, the specific jump distribution has been optimised towards hybrid/multi-modal systems that permit inferences among modes.
+These trade-off are adjusted based on parameter evolution rate.
+We demonstrate that ARMCMC requires fewer samples than conventional MCMC methods to achieve the same precision and reliability.
+We demonstrate our approach using parameter estimation in a soft bending actuator and the Hunt-Crossley dynamic model, two challenging hybrid/multi-modal benchmarks.
+Additionally, we compare our method with recursive least squares and the particle filter, and show that our technique has significantly more accurate point estimates as well as a decrease in tracking error of the value of interest.